Lewiscowles1986/WordPressSVGPlugin/README.md

 Download and extract the zip file or clone this repo to your WordPress plugins directory.

+After an upgrade to 2.x it may be necessary to download and re-upload your SVG media files so that the grid works.
+This is because we now use simple XML to retrieve the width & height of the SVG.

 ### Requirements

 * WordPress 4.0 or higher